htruong/somebar/README.md

-# StripBar
+# StripBar: IoT LED Strip realization of AnyBar

+You want simple, beautiful LEDs on your desk so you can focus on the right work, instead of looking at the dreadful LCD screen?
+You want IoT in this smart-everything era?
+Look no more.

-Simple indicator for NeoPixel on Arduino inspired by [AnyBar](https://github.com/tonsky/AnyBar) (basically it is a clone of AnyBar)
+Introducing StripBar - Simple indicator for NeoPixel on Arduino inspired by [AnyBar](https://github.com/tonsky/AnyBar) (basically it is a clone of AnyBar)

-Tested on Ubuntu 14.10 and Mac OS 10.10
+It is cross platform too, Tested on Ubuntu 14.10 and Mac OS 10.10.
+Should work on Windows, too.

 ## Install